Sandy Spring Friends School

-Tuition & Value
+Tuition & Financial Aid

 Education is an investment.
 At Sandy Spring Friends School, the returns are clear: we equip and empower our students to let their lives speak.

 Our annual tuition is not based on what other independent schools charge, or on the notion of “what the market can bear.”
-We base our cost on what it takes for Sandy Spring Friends School to deliver on our promise of a top-quality Friends education.
+We base our cost on what it takes for Sandy Spring Friends School to deliver on our promise of a top-quality Quaker education.

 Why is our tuition what it is?